hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/133_the_mission_of_the_vedanta.md

 among these great religious personalities.
-You may take up any one of the prophets or teachers as your guide and the object of your special adoration; you are even allowed to think that he whom you have chosen is the greatest of the prophets, greatest of all the Avatâras; there is no harm in that, but you must keep to a firm background of eternally true principles.
+You may take up any one of the prophets or teachers as your guide and the object of your special adoration; you are even allowed to think that he whom you have chosen is the greatest of the prophets, greatest of all the Avatāras; there is no harm in that, but you must keep to a firm background of eternally true principles.
 The strange fact here is that the power of our Incarnations has been holding good with us only so far as they are illustrations of